vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/macOS Updater Utility/README.md

 - 2023-05-18: Revision 11.3:
     - Fix for latest mode download when using on a machine for first time
     - Fix for RSR Version sensor for machines on 13.3.1
+- 2023-08-01: Revision 12:
+    - Deadline Mode:
+        - Enable this feature to have the mUU utilize a deadline to enforce updates instead of maximum number of deferrals.
+        - Utilize the maxDays and deadlineTime key-value pairs in the custom settings profile to enable this feature.
+See more details [here](#profile).
+    - macOS Sonoma Support:
+        - You will now be able to enforce macOS Sonoma update (once available).
+    - Major Version Update - logic enhancement:
+        - mUU ensures the installer for a major update now matches the exact version you are wanting to enforce.